 Where in the World?

-- Neuschwanstein Castle tickets can only be purchased in the village of Hohenschwangau at the designated ticket office.
+- Neuschwanstein tickets are available online, or they can be purchased in the village of Hohenschwangau at the designated ticket office.
 Make sure you have a ticket before making the 30-40 minute walk up the path to the castle.
 (It’s also possible to ascend to the castle entrance by horse-drawn carriage or shuttle bus.)

 - Several readers have contacted me to ask when the autumn leaves are at their best at Neuschwanstein.
 I took these photos on October 20th.
 The fall colors peak at different times each year though, depending upon how cold the early-autumn period is in Bavaria.

-- Are you looking for a guesthouse or hotel in Bavaria?
-Before my parents moved to fairy-tale Oberammergau, Shawn and I spent two nights at the Gästehaus Hildegard (affiliate link).
+- Are you looking for a guesthouse or hotel in Oberammergau?
+Before my parents moved there, Shawn and I spent two nights at the Gästehaus Hildegard (affiliate link).
 We thought the beds were comfortable, the owners were helpful and kind, and the breakfast was tasty.
-The guest house is centrally located in the town too, and it’s not far from the Tiroler Gasse bus stop.
-The train station is also only about 1 km away.
-Oberammergau and Neuschwanstein Castle are about 1.5 hours by car/bus.
+The guest house is centrally located in the town, and it’s not far from the Tiroler Gasse bus stop.
+The train station is also only about 1 km (.6 miles) away.

 - Need more inspiration?
 This link contains an index of all my posts from Germany.